 - 5. Select the Tools tab > Geofences group > Geofence Options > Manage. - 6.
 Using this dialog, you can name a geofence and assign it to a geofence set that has customized properties.
-You'll see the default name assigned to the new geofence, "Geofence\0", under Available Geofences. - 7.
-Click the default name to highlight it, then click Edit Geofence Name, type "Cleveland" and click Apply Name.
+You'll see the default name assigned to the new geofence, for example "Geofence\0", under Available Geofences. - 7.
+Click the default name to highlight it, then click Rename, type "Cleveland" and click Save. - 8.
+Now we will create a set for this geofence to belong to, so that we can edit its colors and properties.
+In the Geofence Sets section, click Create then type "Ohio" and click Create.

-- Now we will create a set for this geofence to belong to, so that we can edit its colors and properties.
-Click Create a New Geofence Set, then type "Ohio" and click Create Set. - 9.
-To add the Cleveland geofence to the Ohio set, click on it and then click Add Selected Geofence To Set.
+9. To add the Cleveland geofence to the Ohio set, click on it and then click Add To Set.
 As part of the set, its properties can now be edited.

-- 10. To change the fill color of this set, click the down arrow under Fill Color and choose a color.
-We'll choose yellow. - 11.
-We'll leave the border red, but change the border width: under Border Thickness select 4 px from the drop-down. - 12.
-We could change the alert level of this set, but we'll leave it as it is Avoid + Warning.
-At this level, routes will avoid the geofenced area whenever possible, but if they must enter the area (for example, if a stop is within that area) an alert will appear in reports at the point where the route begins to travel on the road segment that crosses the geofence. - 13.
-Click Apply Changes to apply the fill color and border edits, then close the Geofence Manager.
+- 10. In the Customization section of the manager window, make sure the Ohio set is selected in the Applied To section. - 11.
+Next, select Avoid+Warning as the Behavior to identify the alert level of this set.
+At this level, routes will avoid the geofenced area whenever possible, but if they must enter the area (for example, if a stop is within that area) an alert will appear in reports at the point where the route begins to travel on the road segment that crosses the geofence. - 12.
+Next, select the characteristics of the geofence's Appearance change the border width: under Border Weight select 4 px from the drop-down and leave the border red. - 13.
+To change the fill color of this set, click the down arrow under Fill Color and choose a color.
+We'll choose yellow. - 14.
+Click Apply Changes to apply the fill color and border edits then close the Geofence Manager.
 You'll see that the appearance of the geofence has changed on the map.

-- 14. Once a geofence has been established, you can do a search to determine if a specified address falls within the geofence.
-Select the Tools tab > Geofences group > Geofence Options > Identify. - 15.
-In the Geofence Identifier, enter 301 West Prospect Avenue, Cleveland, OH in the City and Address fields. - 16.
-Under Search within, select A specific geofence set. - 17.
-In the drop-down list, select Ohio, then click Search.
-The correct geofence will appear under Matching Geofences:
+- 15. Once a geofence has been established, you can do a search to determine if a specified address falls within the geofence.
+Select the Tools tab > Geofences group > Geofence Options > Identify. - 16.
+In the Geofence Identifier, enter Big Italy, OH in the City field. - 17.
+Under Search within, select A specific geofence set. - 18.
+In the drop-down list, select Ohio then click Search.
+The correct geofence will appear under Matching Geofences.

-18. Close the Route 2 window to continue.
+19. Close the Geofence Identifier window then close the Route 2 window to continue.